 Rolling these two concepts into one word is misleading.
 (A bit like the word ‘love’, which is one word for many different concepts.)

-Through evaporation, H2O molecules from the surface of liquid water evaporate into the atmosphere as they absorb thermal energy and gain dynamism.
+Molecules from the surface of liquid water evaporate into the atmosphere as they absorb thermal energy and gain dynamism.

 Liquid water also changes to water vapour through boiling – when it reaches 100°C at one atmosphere (atm) of pressure (one atm is Earth’s approximate atmospheric pressure at sea-level) or a few degrees lower at a lower pressure.